danielbodnar/awesome-stars/README.md

 ## macos

+- [mklement0/ttab](https://github.com/mklement0/ttab) - macOS and Linux CLI for opening a new terminal tab/window, optionally with a command to execute and/or display settings
+- [BrutalCoding/shady.ai](https://github.com/BrutalCoding/shady.ai) - Making offline AI models accessible to all types of edge devices.
 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager
 - [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [txthinking/nami](https://github.com/txthinking/nami) - A clean and tidy decentralized package manager.